 top of page

-A battle simulator that utilises the real world as an arena - designed to get the player up and moving!
+A battle simulator that utilises the real world as an arena -

 This project places the player in a one-on-one duel with a virtual opponent.
 Attacking is done by tapping on the screen to launch a projectile at the enemy.